Sarthaksina/Astro/README.md

 - Swiss Ephemeris for high-precision astronomical calculations
 - TimescaleDB for efficient time-series data storage
 - VAST.ai and ThunderStorm for cloud GPU infrastructure
+- Prometheus, Grafana, and Loki for monitoring infrastructure